c-schwarze/sezzle-calculator-cschwarze/README.md

 # sezzle-calculator-cschwarze
  My web calculator for Sezzle.
+I am currently working on a React.js/Go/MySQL version here https://github.com/c-schwarze/sezzle-calculator-react.

 Features
 * You can type equations or use the visual calculator